 The investigator interviewed the facility’s Registered Nurse/Wound Care Nurse on the afternoon of 07/19/2016 who stated that “the Braden Scale should be done on admission, quarterly and with significant change of conditions.
 The facility’s Brief Interview for Mental Status (BIMS) instruction showed to complete on admission for four weeks and quarterly thereafter.”
 It was noted that the actions of the nursing staff failed to follow the facility’s October 2010 Prevention of Pressure Ulcers Policy that reads in part:

 “The facility should have a system/procedure to ensure assessments are timely and appropriate and changes in condition are recognized, evaluated, reported to the practitioner, physician, and family, and addressed.”
 Routinely assess and document the condition of the resident skin and immediately report any signs of a developing pressure ulcer to the supervisor.”

 Stockton Illinois Nursing Home Abuse Lawyers

-If you have your suspicions that your loved one is being neglected or abused while residing at Waverly Place of Stockton, call Rosenfeld Injury Lawyers to stop the mistreatment now.
+If you have your suspicions that your loved one is being neglected or abused while residing at Waverly Place of Stockton, call Rosenfeld Injury Lawyers LLC to stop the mistreatment now.
 Our Stockton law firm can provide various options and legal representation on your behalf to hold those responsible for causing loved one harm financially accountable.